12

 “E-dant!”

-She squealed, arms flying out with full toddler sized enthusiasm.
+She squealed, arms flying out with full toddler enthusiasm.

 I followed her gaze.